• Welcome to The SAHM Survival Guide!

 The asparagus was placed in a single layer on a baking sheet, drizzled with olive oil and roasted for 12-14 minutes.

-After taking the sides out of the oven, I seasoned the asparagus with one drop of Lemon Vitality essential oil and one drop of Black Pepper essential oil.
-Have you read up on the benefits of essential oils?
+After taking the sides out of the oven, I seasoned the asparagus with a squirt of lemon juice and Black Pepper.

 The tater tots were cooked to package instructions.